How old is patient?

 How should I use Moxifloxacin?

-Use Moxifloxacin drops as directed by your doctor.
+Use Moxifloxacin tablets as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- To clear up your infection completely, use Moxifloxacin drops for the full course of treatment.
-Keep using it even if you feel better in a few days.
+- To clear up your infection completely, take Moxifloxacin tablets for the full course of treatment.
+Keep taking it even if you feel better in a few days.

-- If you miss a dose of Moxifloxacin drops, use it as soon as possible.
+- If you miss a dose of Moxifloxacin tablets, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once.
+Do not take more than 1 dose in the same day.

-Ask your health care provider any questions you may have about how to use Moxifloxacin drops.
+Ask your health care provider any questions you may have about how to use Moxifloxacin tablets.

 Uses of Moxifloxacin in details